 Understanding Hit-and-Run Accidents in Bakersfield

-A Driver’s Legal Obligations in California
+A Driverās Legal Obligations in California

-- Exchanging names, addresses and vehicle registration numbers with the other driver and any vehicle passengers.
+- Exchanging names, addresses, and vehicle registration numbers with the other driver and any vehicle passengers

-- Providing identification information to any traffic or police officer at the scene of the accident.
-This includes a driver’s license, upon request.
+- Providing identification information to any traffic or police officer at the scene of the accident, including a driverās license upon request

 Common Causes of Hit-and-Run Incidents

-Hit-and-run car accidents often involve other reckless or illegal acts by the fleeing driver.
-Common examples include driving under the influence (DUI) of drugs or alcohol, driving while distracted, texting and driving, and driving without insurance or a valid driver’s license.
+Hit-and-run car accidents often involve other unlawful or unsafe driving behaviors.
+Common examples include driving under the influence (DUI) of drugs or alcohol, distracted driving, texting while driving, and driving without insurance or a valid driverās license.

 Statistics on Hit-and-Run Accidents in Bakersfield